First read Colin Capon Part 1 - RAF Career

 In the late 1980s, Chef Colin was invited to Barbados to grade their hotels and to conduct seminars on how to cook imaginatively with local produce, the final presentation of a dish being a vital element of the process.

 He was also invited to Epcot, Disney World as consultant for the British Village catering project.
-It was a 3 day whirlwind of meetings and tours and fabulous meals at different venues each time – everything was executed in a highly organised and professional manner that was very impressive.
+It was a 3 day whirlwind of meetings and tours and fabulous meals at different venues each time – everything was executed in a highly organised and professional manner that Colin found very impressive.

 He also set up and ran a Spanish Restaurant at the Royal Agricultural Show at Stoneleigh on behalf of the Spanish Government in honour of Her Majesty, the Queen of Spain.